GeunhwaJeong/haneul-new/doc/src/contribute/index.md

 ## See our roadmap

 Haneul is evolving quickly.
-See our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md) for the overall status of Haneul, including timelines for launching devnet, testnet, and mainnet.
+See our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md) for the overall status of Haneul, including timelines for launching Devnet, Testnet, and Mainnet.

 ## Join the community